experimentAccount2/slpkg/README.rst

 target as well as easy to understand and use, also use color to highlight packages and display warning messages, etc.

-The big advantages is resolving dependencies packages from repository slackbuilds.org and monitored for upgraded packages.
+The big advantages is resolving dependencies packages from repositories and monitored for upgraded packages.

 Of course you wonder how the slpkg is up to date at all times;
-It's simple, every time there is a change in ChangeLog.txt before proceeding to any execution program looksat whether there is a change in file size and downloads and updates the SLACKBUILDS.TXT file.
+It's simple, every time there is a change in ChangeLog.txt before proceeding to any execution program looksat whether there is a change in file size and downloads and updates the PACKAGES.TXT file.

 Also you can install official packages of your favorite distribution directly from the official repositories